 - Lack of some Layer 2 services, such as complete device connectivity and broadcast/multicast

-Since its formation, the 6Lo WG has produced IPv6-over-BLUETOOTH Low Energy (RFC 7668) and IPv6-over-Zwave (RFC 7428), and has been working on documents, including IPv6-over-DECT Ultra Low Energy, IPv6-over-BACNET Master-Slave/Token-Passing networks, IPv6-over-Near Field Communication, extensions for LOWPAN dispatch func-tions, and a new ethertype request document for assigning a new ethertype for LOWPAN encapsulated IPv6 datagrams.
-Find the documents at https://datatracker.ietf.org/wg/6lo/documents/ (Figure 1).
+Since its formation, the 6lo WG has produced IPv6-over-BLUETOOTH Low Energy (RFC 7668) and IPv6-over-Zwave (RFC 7428), and has been working on documents, including IPv6-over-DECT Ultra Low Energy, IPv6-over-BACNET Master-Slave/Token-Passing networks, IPv6-over-Near Field Communication, extensions for LOWPAN dispatch functions, and a new ethertype request document for assigning a new ethertype for LOWPAN encapsulated IPv6 datagrams.
+Find the latest status of documents at https://datatracker.ietf.org/wg/6lo/documents/.

-The 6Lo stack supports UDP with compression and RFC 7400 defines generic header-compression mechanisms for further applicability in the constrained node networks.
+The 6lo stack supports UDP with compression and RFC 7400 defines generic header-compression mechanisms for further applicability in the constrained node networks.
 In addition to the RFC 4944 adaptation layer and RFC 6282 IPv6 header-compression mechanism, RFC 6775 allows device registration and minimal or no multicast in energy-sensitive networks.
-The outputs of the 6Lo WG are not limited to resource-constrained networks, but also can be applied to any networks that run IPv6 with stateless or semistateless (e.g., the 6CO option in RFC 6775) header compression and reliable communication with device registration and a minimum of multicast hello messages in regular IPv6 protocols.
+The output and concept of the 6lo WG, in some cases, may be applicable in non-6LoWPAN node networks where energy preservation and stateless header compressions are critical.

-The 6Lo WG is run by its cochairs, Gabriel Montenegro and Samita Chakrabarti.
+The 6lo WG is run by its cochairs, Gabriel Montenegro and Samita Chakrabarti and the responsible area director is Suresh Krishnan.
 For more information or to read the WG charter, visit https://datatracker.ietf.org/wg/6lo/charter/.